jeremytammik/tbc/a/1976_chatgpt_arm_tsp.md

   https://www.linkedin.com/posts/chuongmep_dynamo-gpt3-openai-activity-7007387062999928832-AyL5?utm_source=share&utm_medium=member_desktop
   Do you know, Chat GPT3, OpenAI will be coming soon Dynamo BIM 🤣.
 I'm still figuring out how to make them good at the moment, it's surprisingly accurate, but sometimes it's as innocent as a toddler learning to speak.
 I'd love to have comments right now.
   #Dynamo #GPT3 #OpenAI
-  - Maycon Freitas: Awesome, Chuong Ho!!
-I tried to create a chatbot to integrate Revit and Whatsapp using Dynamo sometime ago (but a dumb one, not smart as GPT3) - https://www.linkedin.com/feed/update/urn:li:activity:6671175468063973376/ - and also using Forge + Whatsapp - https://www.linkedin.com/feed/update/urn:li:activity:6851904940378480640/...
+  &ndash; Maycon Freitas: Awesome, Chuong Ho!!
+I tried to create a chatbot to integrate Revit and Whatsapp using Dynamo some time ago (but a dumb one, not smart as GPT3) &ndash; https://www.linkedin.com/feed/update/urn:li:activity:6671175468063973376/ &ndash; and also using Forge + WhatsApp &ndash; https://www.linkedin.com/feed/update/urn:li:activity:6851904940378480640/...
   So, as you might already know, my suggestion is: Chatbots to execute some tasks, extract data e so on.
 It would be a really good feature to implement.
   - Luisa Cypriano: Great one Chuong Ho :) Did you publish openly the pack already?
-  - Chuong Ho: Still not yet, I working with control parameters input to help respone better for AEC
+  - Chuong Ho: Still not yet, I'm working with control parameters input to help respond better for AEC

 - new approach tackling an NP-complete challenge:
   [Diego Vicente](https://diego.codes/about/)